St. Martin reports fatal shark attack, 1st in recent history

 “It’s pretty unusual in that part of the world,” he said.

-While no details have been released, Naylor said such attacks are usually tied to mitigating circumstances including spearfishing or chumming, adding that 95% of shark attacks are accidental.
+Naylor added that such attacks are usually tied to mitigating circumstances including spearfishing or chumming, adding that 95% of shark attacks are accidental.
 He said most attacks in the Caribbean occur in the Bahamas because of its massive tourism.

 “We see a very strong correlation between shark bites and the number of people in the water,” he said.